vijaya22/LittleLetters/README.md

 Learning dendron (saw a friend using it ;) )

-Will use it for yaking notes...
+Will use it for taking notes...
 I guess.